CorbanPendrak/cybersecurity-resources/Linux/Linux GUI.md

 #linux #GUI
 [[Introduction to Linux MOC]]
 - - -
-Each distribution has a unique layout with several key features
+Each distribution has a unique layout with several key features for an alternate interface to the [[Linux Terminal]].

 ## Dock